 - Ensure that the floppy disk is not write-protected and has at least 1024KB free space to save the file. - The BIOS screens in this section are for reference only.
-The actual BIOS screen displays may not be the same as shown. - Copy the AFUDOS utility (afudos.exe) from the motherboard Support DVD to the bootable floppy disk you created earlier. - 2.
-Boot the system in DOS mode, then at the prompt type:
+The actual BIOS screen displays may not be the same as shown. - Copy the AFUDOS utility (afudos.exe) from the motherboard Support DVD to a bootable floppy disk.

-afudos /o[filename]
+- 2. Boot the system in DOS mode. - 3.
+At the prompt key in afudos /o[filename]

-The [filename] is any user-assigned filename not more than eight alphanumeric characters for the main filename and three alphanumeric characters for the extension name.
+where [filename] is any user-assigned filename which consists of no more than eight alphanumeric characters for the main filename and three alphanumeric characters for the extension name then press <Enter> to copy the current BIOS file to the floppy disk.